How to run apply Snap Camera virtual props to Webcam Photobooth

 **AutoHotKey is a free automation scripting language which you need to run the Webcam_Snap_Camera.ahk script

-The script is set up to offer guests a choice of 2 Snap Camera lenses, and works with photos, GIFs and video.
+The script is set up to offer guests a choice of 2 Snap Camera lenses, and works with photos and GIFs.
 Shoot in color or B&W, and let guests switch between them.

 This tutorial shows you how to get Snap Camera working with your photo booth, running through